Suraj-Chavan1/Project-Atlas/README.md

 Thank you very much for allowing us to show our idea.
 We have tried to show as much implementation and documentation as we can, and we hope you like our idea.

+## Future work:
+- We are working on a microsoft teams integration , which would directly send all the meeting documents, transcripts etc directly to Project Atlas dashboard, so that requirement documents can be formed directly from your meets.
+- We are also working on fine tuning the large language models so that the document output is precise.
+- Along with this we are also working towards github bot integration so that you can push your codes directly from project Atlas to github.

 [Feedback Form](https://docs.google.com/forms/d/e/1FAIpQLSeEYeO0i4gwhKAgsvP2TqNMkgJf6N86oUwLe16KCgaWIU-PBg/viewform)